Earliest signs of pregnancy: symptoms that can appear before a missed period

 1. Light spotting or mild cramping (implantation bleeding)

-When the fertilized egg nestles into your uterine lining (about 6–12 days after ovulation), a few tiny blood vessels may break, leading to light pink or brown spotting.
+Light spotting or mild bleeding may occur when the fertilized egg implants into the uterine lining.
+This is sometimes called implantation bleeding and usually happens about 6 to 12 days after ovulation.
 You might also feel a bit of cramping as your body begins to release human chorionic gonadotropin (hCG), the hormone that signals pregnancy has begun.

 As soon as implantation happens, your hormone levels, especially estrogen and progesterone, start to rise.
 These shifts increase blood flow to breast tissue, making your breasts feel fuller, tingly, or sensitive to touch.

-You might feel unusually tired even after a full night’s sleep.
+Feeling unusually tired is one of the earliest signs of pregnancy for many people.
 That’s because progesterone levels spike in early pregnancy to help maintain your uterine lining and support your developing embryo.
 At the same time, your body is working hard to build more blood to carry oxygen and nutrients, all of which can leave you feeling drained.

 Your hormones are on a fast rise, particularly estrogen and progesterone, which influence mood-regulating neurotransmitters like serotonin.
-The result?
-Emotional ups and downs that can make you teary one moment and giggly the next.
+Hence, you experience emotional ups and downs that can make you teary one moment and giggly the next.
+These mood changes are very similar to those experienced before a menstrual cycle.

 Early in pregnancy, your kidneys start filtering more blood to handle increased fluid volume.
 Meanwhile, your growing uterus begins pressing on your bladder just a bit, meaning more bathroom trips, even before you’re visibly showing.